 - Every user's "All Files" page will look different depending on the folders they've created and/or the folders they've been invited into.

 Reduce the number of folders on the "All Files" page by inviting users into department or team folders.
-Or, make your users aware of the Favorites page so your users can "favorite" the folders they most often work within, to easily navigate to those folders.
+Or, make your users aware of Collections so your users can organize the folders they most often work within in collections to easily navigate to those folders.

 - Create separate folders for external collaboration.